DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Evaluation

 \subsection{Predictor Overhead Discussion}

-In DuoServe-MoE, the additional overhead of the predictor mainly involves two aspects: training and inference.
-To ensure that DuoServe-MoE can be fully deployed in resource-constrained environments, it is necessary that all stages are executable on the same device, which is why we opted for a lightweight model for the predictor.
-During the data collection phase (Section \ref{4.2}), we select corresponding datasets based on different tasks and employ a scheduling approach similar to ACC to ensure the efficiency of the collection process.
-DuoServe-MoE uses only 2.5\% of the dataset for training.
-The entire data collection process takes only 5 to 8 hours, depending on the computational power of the device and the size of the model.
-For training, since the predictor uses an MLP structure, only 15 to 20 epochs are needed for Mixtral 8x7B, while Mixtral 8x22B requires just 40 to 45 epochs.
-As a result, the entire preprocessing process takes no more than 9 hours, which is completely acceptable compared to fine-tuning an LLM.
-This approach significantly reduces computational demands, making DuoServe-MoE feasible for deployment in resource-limited scenarios without compromising efficiency.
-Since the data requirements are minimal and the model itself is not altered, users can also deploy the preprocessing process during actual inference.
-This allows for data collection and inference serving to occur simultaneously, thereby improving efficiency and reducing the need for a separate preprocess phase.
+In DuoServe-MoE, the additional overhead of the predictor mainly comes from data collection and training.
+To ensure that DuoServe-MoE can be fully deployed in resource-constrained environments, all stages should be executable on the same device, which is why we adopt a lightweight predictor.
+During the data collection phase (Section~\ref{4.1}), we select corresponding datasets for different tasks and use a scheduling strategy similar to ODF to ensure efficient trace collection.
+DuoServe-MoE uses only 2.5\% of the dataset for training, and the collection process takes about 5 to 8 hours depending on the device capability and model size.
+For training, the lightweight MLP-based predictor introduces limited additional cost, while models with larger expert pools and sparser routing patterns are relatively harder to learn due to the increased complexity of expert activation behavior.
+Nevertheless, across all four models, the entire preprocessing process, including both data collection and training, takes no more than 9 hours.
+Compared with fine-tuning an LLM, this overhead is modest and practical.
+Since the data requirement is small and the original LLM is not modified, users can also perform the preprocessing procedure alongside actual inference, allowing data collection and serving to proceed simultaneously without requiring a separate expensive preparation stage.